-The drawings shall clearly state a design wind speed and shall show the location of all footings.
-Drawings shall be certified as complying with this Standard by a Registered Professional Engineer, Queensland.
+The drawings shall show the location and sections of noise fences, location of all footings and design details and shall clearly state a design wind speed.
+Drawings shall be certified as complying with this Standard by a Registered Professional Engineer, Queensland with RPEQ number shown on the drawings.